somendra439/Java-bootcamp/README.md

    # DAY_2 TASK
 1. Create new database and table for users where we can manage user balance.
 2. ⁠insert some records of different-2 user with balance.
 3. ⁠practice database insert, update, delete and fetch records queries

+# Day_3
+We are working on intellij IDEA Application To make AtmSystem That Check MySQl Database and Also used Java database Connecting (Jdbc).
+This help to insert, delete and Update The database From intellij IDEA.